alvaroanalytics/MACH-IV-Computerized-Adaptive-Testing-CAT-IRT-Application/README.md

 * **Auto-installer:** Checks and installs missing libraries (i.e `mirt`, `shiny`, `mirtCAT`).
 * **User Interface (UI):** The CSS styling and layout of the web application.
 * **Server Logic:** The adaptive algorithm that selects the next question based on current estimation (`MI` + `MAP`).
-* **Reporting:** The function that generates the final plot and interpretation text.
+* **Reporting:** The function that generates the final plot and interpretation text (for a friendly description and view😎).

 ### 2. `banco_items.rds`
 Contains the **Item Bank**.
 It holds the text of the questions (Mach-IV scale items) and metadata required for the display.